 The model is also picking up on the thinning Wolfcamp A-XY interval as a dominant factor.
 When wells are within the thinner part of the basin the downward impact of up-sized Wolfcamp completions doubles which is driving the model to veer towards the smaller 3rd Bone Spring completion design.

-How much value is saved when using the optimied development strategy?
+How much value is added through optimization of the development strategy?

 When using this new optimized development strategy of the lower Bone Spring design on all 55 DUCs in Noble’s inventory we can cut capital costs by ~$168MM and increase the NPV10 of these DUCs by $112MM at a $20 flat oil price.

 - It makes pragmatic sense to complete through DUC inventory as capital budgets have been slashed and drilling rigs have been laid down.

 - According to Enverus data, NBL has 55 current DUCs in the Delaware basin and has historically completed these wells with two different designs for different formations.

 - Other operators in the area have been using more fluid in their designs; however, the Novi model sees that the the additional cost for fluid does not seem to be worth the increased production.

 - Under Noble’s current completion designs, the capital costs to complete through the DUC inventory in the Delaware would be close to ~$302MM.